-There are a number of things van owners can do to help reduce the cost of their insurance.
+There are a number of things you can do that may help you get cheaper van insurance.

 Adding security features can be an easy win.
 The sort of thing insurers like are: having an alarm, immobiliser or tracker; fitting a steering wheel, gear stick or handbrake lock; getting the van security etched or marked; and parking the van in a secure location overnight.

-Another security option is adding a sign to the side of the van, the obvious choice is putting your business’s logo and details on it.
-This can reduce your premium because it’s been found that vans that are easily identifiable and linked to a company are less likely to be scratched, vandalised, stolen and will be better driven.
+Another security option is adding a sign to the side of the van.
+The obvious choice is putting your business’s logo and details on it.
+This can reduce your premium because it’s been found that vans that are easily identifiable and linked to a company are less likely to be scratched, vandalised, and stolen, and will be better driven.
 You could also add a ‘How am I driving?’ sign and phone number.

 Many insurers will offer a replacement van, which is a useful service.
 However, if you have another van it may be more cost effective to use that one while your other vehicle is out of action, rather than paying more for the policy feature.